ledenev/GettingDataProject/CodeBook.md

 ## Variables

-All the values of variables are normalized and bounded within [-1,1].
+All the numeric values of variables are normalized and bounded within [-1,1].

 1. activity
   - Factor of class labels with their activity names